urbanopt/urbanopt-cli/.github/pull_request_template.md

 - [ ] Unit tests have been added or updated
 - [ ] Documentation has been modified appropriately
 - [ ] All ci tests pass (green)
 - [ ] An [ISSUE](https://github.com/urbanopt/urbanopt-cli/issues) has been created that this is addressing.
-Issues will get added to the Change Log when the change_log.rb script is run.
+Issues will get added to the Change Log when the change_log.rb script is run
 - [ ] This branch is up-to-date with develop